Leg-Up To Law Career

 ST CLARE’S High School graduate Murray Taylor has won the 2009 Stacks Law Firm university scholarship program.

-The 18-year-old, who finished his HSC just this month, will recieve an $8000 boost as he embarks on a combined arts/law degree at Newcastle University next year.
+The 18-year-old, who finished his HSC just this month, will receive an $8000 boost as he embarks on a combined arts/law degree at Newcastle University next year.

 Murray is the latest Manning/Great Lakes student to be recognised by the scholarship program as having a bright future in the field of legal studies.